 Ephemeral storage is typically attached to the instance as '/dev/vdb' and it is formatted and mounted under '/mnt' upon launch.

 Data stored on ephemeral disk is only persistent until the termination or rebuild of the virtual machine similar to the root disk.
 IMPORTANT: the data on the ephemeral disk is not included when taking a snapshot of a virtual machine.
 You cannot use snapshot to save or back up your data on ephemeral storage.

 "IMPORTANT: any data on the ephemeral disk is not included in a snapshot"

 In a new instance you may have to change ownership or write privileges to enable writing to the ephemeral storage, using chown, chgrp or chmod, e.g.

 * your use-case or operating system may require a different approach than this example.

 When resizing an instance, the filesystem on the ephemeral storage does not resize.
-Refer to the documentation for Resizing Nectar instances
+Refer to the documentation for Resizing Nectar Cloud instances